ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-8-signals/README.md

     successfully waited for the sleeper.

     Copy and paste your program output.

+answer:
+$ gcc -o call_sleeper call_sleeper.c
+$ ./call_sleeper
+Forking sleeper...
+Waiting for sleeper 22567...
+Sleeper's PID is: 22567
+Slept for 0 iterations!
+Slept for 1 iterations!
+Slept for 2 iterations!
+^C
+Parent: received SIGINT (2) but is ignoring it.
+Parent finished waiting and returned successfully!
+$

     *NOTE: Once you handle SIGINT in this way, you will no longer be able to kill your process with CTRL-C. If you run into trouble you